troyfigiel/monorepo/README.md

 Additionally, to share configs between different hosts, would it be better to create and use a home-manager or NixOS module instead of a config in a `shared/` or so?

+More notes:
+1. Would it be better to move back to home-manager as a NixOS module instead?
+I would rather use a VM than home-manager, since I have quite often had difficulties with Nix on other OSes.
+I do not see myself using home-manager standalone.
+2. I want a given host to have a lock file that I am sure works.
+I do not want to be in a situation where I have updated my lockfile but did not check a certain host and now some packages broke.
+Instead, I would prefer to let Nix do automatic updates.
+3. The second point also implies it does not make sense to have a flake for a home: It could be possible that due to the host having different hardware or settings, a home works correctly on one host and malfunctions on another.
+Hence strenghtening my first point, that I should use home-manager as a NixOS module.
+4. This means I do not need to deploy homes separately and I do not need to use deploy-rs necessarily.
+Maybe I could use terraform-nixos or something like morph?
+5. I would have different flakes for each host, each virtual machine, infrastructure, website / org, my overlay
+6. I should start by creating flakes for my website and overlay which have an overlay output.
+7. If I have so many flakes, I will need to simplify the update process.
+The best would be to create a simple deploy script that helps me out.
+The Makefile calls the deploy script, but can also be used for building iso files for example.
+8. For the website, I should probably end up with a blog of more introductory articles and then have a separate series that goes into more detail.
+9. I should keep the host names short, i.e. to a single word: cloud-server -> cloud, virtual-devbox -> devbox.

 Cleanly separate the different parts of my home configuration.
 Picom, i3, polybar, etc. all belong under the overarching desktop setup, whereas syncthing or vscode fall under a different umbrella.

 How cleanly separated are home-manager and NixOS?
 I should have a look by setting up a VM with e.g. Ubuntu and then installing home-manager and my home.